Parhyale hawaiensis: Genetic research

-P. hawaiensis is used in genetic research because eggs and embryos are easily manipulated.
+Parhyale hawaiensis is used in genetic research because eggs and embryos are easily manipulated.
 Embryos can be rapidly and easily removed from the brood pouch and maintained in seawater.
 Eggs can be collected and hatched individually, and the mature animals can subsequently be used in pairwise sister-brother or mother-son matings to generate inbred lines.

 Fertilized eggs are sufficiently large to perform microinjections and blastomere isolations with relative ease.
 Developing P. hawaiensis embryos are clear, allowing for both detailed microscopic analyses in situ and the use of fluorescently tagged tracer molecules in live embryos.
 Early cleavage is holoblastic (total), allowing the fates of individual early cells to be explored through experimental manipulation.